 Pros:

-- Energy Efficiency: Reflective properties of metal can help in reducing cooling costs in warmer climates.
+- Energy Efficient: Reflects heat, reducing cooling costs in warm climates.

 Cons: